The average salary for a Late-Career Human Resources (HR) Director with Benefits & Compensation skills is $96,574.

 Explore the most common career paths for Human Resources (HR) Director.
 Thickness and color of lines indicates popularity of movement from one job to the next.
 Visit our career path planner

 Human Resources (HR) Director Job Listings

-Skills in Employee Relations, Leadership, Strategic Planning and Performance Management are correlated to pay that is above average.
-Skills that pay less than market rate include Hiring.
+Skills in Employee Relations, Leadership, Human Resources (HR), Strategic Planning and Performance Management are correlated to pay that is above average.

-Pay by Experience Level for Human Resources (HR) Director
+What is the Pay by Experience Level for Human Resources (HR) Directors?

 Pay Difference by Location

-Employees with Human Resources (HR) Director in their job title in Los Angeles, California earn an average of 26.5% more than the national average.
-These job titles also find higher than average salaries in Chicago, Illinois (26.3% more) and New York, New York (25.4% more).
+Employees with Human Resources (HR) Director in their job title in Los Angeles, California earn an average of 26.7% more than the national average.
+These job titles also find higher than average salaries in New York, New York (24.2% more) and Chicago, Illinois (17.3% more).

 Years of Experience

 This data is based on 4,567 survey responses.